 The Shetland Sheepdog Breed Standard defines the beautiful Sheltie coat as a thick, double coat consisting of long, straight, harsh hair.
 The under coat is short and furry and so dense as to give the entire coat its "standoff" quality.
 The mane and frill are abundant and should be particularly impressive in males, while the forelegs are well feathered.
 The hind legs above the hocks are covered profusely with hair; and below the hocks are fairly smooth.
 Smooth-coated Shelties are highly undesirable.

-The Sheltie breed comes in several coat color variations of Sable (ranging from golden through mahogany), Black (also known as Tri Color) and Blue Merle.
-Each category is marked with varying amounts of white and/or tan.
-Faults include rustiness in a black or blue coat color; washed-out or degenerate colors; or more than 50% white color (resulting in elimination from the competition).
+There are several different Sheltie coat colors, including Sable (from Golden to Mahogany), Black (showing as Tri Color or Bi Black) and Blue (showing as Blue Merle or Bi Blue).
+All coats have varying amounts of white fur.
+Faults include rustiness in a Black or Blue coat color; washed-out or degenerate colors; or more than 50% white (resulting in elimination from the competition).